-Notably, applying self-training to our generative model (Eq. (\ref{eq:p_theta})) is different from applying self-training to an ordinary classifier, and there are several possible schemes.
+Notably, applying self-training to the generative model \modelname{}-p is different from applying self-training to an ordinary classifier, and there are several possible schemes.
 This section introduces more experiments on the self-training methods, and we choose the strongest among possible self-training schemes as the Semi-ST method, which is reported in Table \ref{semi-ST-ablation} to compare with Semi-VL.

 In self-training, given unlabeled dialog $\{u,r\}_{1:T}$, we generate hypothesized label $h_{1:T}$ via greedy decoding based on the latent state prior $\sum_{t=1}^{T} \log p_\theta(h_t| h_{<t},r_{<t})$, and then use the pseudo-labeled $h_{1:T}$ to update the generative model parameter $\theta$ by maximizing the response probability,